How Exercise Physiologists Combat Cardiovascular Disease Effectively

 Note: You should only pull across to where you are comfortable and pain-free.

-What are some exercises variations of the Woodchop?
+What are some exercise variations of the Woodchop?

 As previously mentioned, the woodchop exercise can easily be modified to meet everyone’s current fitness levels, medical condition and training goals.
 As with all exercises, it is critical that you gradually build up to these more challenging exercises to ensure safety is maintained and seek professional advice and guidance where required.